🧠 Deep Learning: A Complete Guide Decoded: The Complete Guide That Will Make You an Neural Network Master!

 🚀 The Deep Learning Revolution

-Why did deep learning explode in the 2010s?
+So, what ignited the deep learning boom in the 2010s?

 1. Big Data: Availability of massive datasets (e.g., images, videos, text).